mexiquin/mserv/README.md

 ## What is it?
-Mserv is a little commandline utility I wrote in Python to help me better manage my, and my friend's Minecraft servers.
+Mserv is a little commandline utility I wrote in Python to help me better manage my, and my friends' Minecraft servers.

 Mojang offers a DIY *server.jar* file which you can execute and host a server on your own PC for free.
 But, what if I wanted